 Every two years, the FRM II and the Association of the German Engineers (VDI) organize the VDI-TUM-Expertenforum for scientists and industry.

-The next VDI-TUM-Expertenforum will have the topic "Additive Fertigung" and take place in Garching on 13 September 2018.
+The next VDI-TUM-Expertenforum will have the topic "Automatisierung und Maschinelles Lernen in der zerstörungsfreien Materialprüfung" and takes place on 08 September 2022.

-Here are the links to the Expertenforen, which have already taken place:
+Here are the links to the Expertenforen with the presentations as pdf files, which have already taken place: